 - information on our intranet which describes the scale of the problem, what Shoosmiths is doing and ways in which staff can help; - the Unseen App is included as a feature on all new company iPhones and iPads.
 The App helps to make it easier to report concerns to the free confidential helpline 08000 121 700, operated by Unseen 24 hours a day 365 days a year.
 The helpline can be used by victims, members of the public and businesses to get help, report a suspicion or seek advice.
-The helpline website also provides resources and directories of services and helpline providers; - in the run up to Anti-Slavery Day 18 October 2021 the intranet front page detailed Shoosmiths' approach and priorities and ways colleagues can get involved to raise awareness and support the work of organisations tackling the problem; and - firm wide briefings and articles on our external facing CR blog SHOUTback and inclusion in our annual CR reporting and United Nations Global Compact Communication on Progress.
+The helpline website also provides resources and directories of services and helpline providers; - in the run up to Anti-Slavery Day 18 October 2022 the intranet front page detailed Shoosmiths' approach and priorities and ways colleagues can get involved to raise awareness and support the work of organisations tackling the problem; and - firm wide briefings and articles on our external facing blog SHOUTback and inclusion in our annual ESG reporting.